hailelagi/hailelagi.com/content/posts/Detritus, bitrot, and the like.md

 I have struggled with this.
 Switching my environment to school, introduced variability in my ability to create process and habit.
-Electricity is sparse and inconsistent, Internet barely functional and sometimes non-existent, and the time management crisis of writing good production software(on time) and keeping up with my degree's requirements (lectures, classes, assignments) proved to be an impossible problem.
+Electricity is sparse and inconsistent, Internet barely functional and sometimes non-existent, and the time management crisis of writing good production software(on time) and keeping up with my degree's requirements (lectures, classes, assignments, exams _etcetera_) proved to be an impossible problem.
 I tried of course - many things, the only important fact is they didn't work.

 ![Thats Too Much Man Sarah Lynn GIF](https://c.tenor.com/VoxJONDntsoAAAAC/thats-too-much-man-sarah-lynn.gif)